SPT Offshore

 Based in the Netherlands, the business serves customers on a global basis, collaborating closely with many of the industry’s leading contractors.
 Aside from its established self-installing and suction pile products, the company has recently developed an innovative suction anchor and is looking to move into the wind energy field.

-The company’s range of products includes selfinstalling platforms, suction pile clusters, suction piles, suction embedded anchors (SEA), and suction pile foundations.
-SPT has developed five proprietary self-installing platform concepts – unique designs that are installed without the use of heavy lift vessels or the need for pile driving, and are ideally suited to marginal to medium sized field developments.
-“The platforms are either self-floating using their own buoyancy, or we use one of our own barges to float and tow them to the field,” says Mark.
-“This is an extremely useful solution that means that we do not have to rely on anyone else to float or install our products, but can complete the whole operation quickly and smoothly by ourselves.”
+The company’s range of products includes self-installing platforms, suction pile clusters, suction piles, suction embedded anchors (SEA), and suction pile foundations.
+SPT has developed five proprietary self-installing platform concepts – unique designs that are installed without the use of heavy lift vessels or the need for pile driving, and are ideally suited to marginal field developments.
+“The platforms are either self-floating using their own buoyancy, or we use our own barge to float them,” says Mark.
+“This is an extremely useful solution that means that we don’t have to rely on anyone else to float or install our products, but can complete the whole operation quickly and smoothly by ourselves.”

 The advantages of the self-installation concept are easily apparent.
 The product offers significant cost and time savings in comparison with the more conventional heavy lift barge installed and piled platforms, and can be re-used.
-Scheduling platform installation offshore is never an issue as availability of tugs and suction pumps is never a problem.
-Mark elaborates: “The combination of the self installing platform and suction piles works excellently together because you only need a pump to install them rather than heavy pile driving equipment and long piles.
-Also, the suction piles are versatile, easy to use and decommission, and simple to move to other locations for re-use.”
+Mark elaborates: “The combination of the platform and suction piles works excellently together because you only need a pump to install them rather than heavy pile driving equipment.
+Also, the suction piles are versatile, easy to use and decommission, and simple to move to other locations when the field is depleted.”

-More recently, SPT has developed an innovative anchor technology that is installed using a suction pile follower.
-“We have sold 86 No. SEA anchors, which is a sort of umbrella anchor, for use in shallow water.
-We are in the process of testing the SEA anchor installation off a standard anchor handling tug, in collaboration with Petrobras, off the coast of Brazil,” Mark comments.
+More recently, SPT has been developing an innovative anchor technology that is installed using a suction pile follower.
+“We are in the process of testing the SEA anchor, which is an umbrella anchor, in collaboration with Petrobras off the coast of Brazil,” Mark comments.
 “Unique in its approach, the anchor is pushed into the soil using a suction pile, in a process that leaves a relatively small amount of steel behind.
-Once the anchor is pushed in at the required depth, the suction pile flow is reversed, opening and detaching it and leaving the anchor behind.
+Once the anchor is pushed in at the required depth, the suction pile flow is reversed, detaching it and leaving the anchor behind.
 We see great potential for this solution as it provides a very effective anchor, and is up to 50 per cent cheaper than current suction pile technology.”

 Much of SPT’s success is founded on the extensive experience within the business, which allows it to design, develop, test and market innovative solutions in-house.
-Its skilled and professional personnel include project managers and engineers, geotechnical, structural and marine engineers, naval architects and experienced offshore installation crews.
+Its skilled and professional personnel includes project managers and engineers, geotechnical, structural and marine engineers, naval architects and experienced offshore installation crews.
 “We have our own extensive design department that develops all of our concepts totally in-house,” says Mark.
-“Furthermore, within the Volker Wessels Stevin group of companies to which SPT Offshore belongs, our sister company VSF operates its own fabrication yard to manufacture SPT’s products.
-In doing this, we work closely with our clients carrying out FEED studies to develop EPIC solutions for their specific needs.”
+“Furthermore, we operate our own fabrication yard to manufacture the products and take care of the installation of the products.
+In doing this, we work closely with our clients carrying out FEED studies to develop solutions for their specific needs.”

-Considering the future, Mark can see the company’s suction pile and self-installation concepts achieving much success in the market: “We operate with clients worldwide already but we are certainly looking to develop the self-installation side of the business further.
-It is an extremely hot market at the moment and we are already receiving a great deal of interest from various oil and gas companies.
+Considering the future, Mark can see the company’s suction pile and self-installation concepts achieving much success in the offshore wind energy market: “We have developed a very competitive and innovative Self Installing Wind Turbine (SIWT) concept, which comprises a single piece installation including the foundation together with the wind turbine.
+The main benefits are acceleration of schedule (quick return of investment) and independency on special and expensive jack-up vessels.
+It is an extremely hot market at the moment and we are already receiving a great deal of interest from renewable energy companies.

-“We are also looking to provide our products to customers in the wind energy sector – currently working on a large project offshore of Hong Kong where we are testing suction pile foundations for wind turbines.
+“We have completed tests offshore of Hong Kong where for the foundation of the turbines of a large wind farm.
 Overall I predict excellent opportunities for all of our products and hope that we can continue to be successful in the coming years,” he concludes.

 SPT Offshore